Cordell & Cordell

-The Wall Street Journal has described the firm as "among the most ambitious of a breed of law firms that has emerged to capitalize on the fathers' rights movement, which believes that courts slight men in divorce and especially in child custody cases."
+The Wall Street Journal has described the firm as "among the most ambitious of a breed of law firms that has emerged to capitalize on the fathers' rights movement, which believes that courts slight men in divorce and especially in child custody cases".

 Legal practice

 The law firm exclusively practices family law and primarily focuses on representing men and fathers' rights.
-Cordell and Cordell has "carved out a niche in cities across the country by almost exclusively representing men in divorce and custody settlements," according to The Cincinnati Enquirer.
+Cordell & Cordell has "carved out a niche in cities across the country by almost exclusively representing men in divorce and custody settlements", according to The Cincinnati Enquirer.

 Divorce resources

 As part of the firm's outreach efforts, Cordell & Cordell operates a network of online properties designed to offer additional divorce resources and information to men going through divorce.
-In its profile of the firm in the article "Lawyers Carve Out Divorce For Men Niche," The Wall Street Journal cited several of these websites and their featured articles as striking a chord with men wary of a court system predisposed against them.
+In its profile of the firm in the article "Lawyers Carve Out Divorce For Men Niche", The Wall Street Journal cited several of these websites and their featured articles as striking a chord with men wary of a court system predisposed against them.